ahamedmareerlive/2048-game-eks/README.md

-# Game-2408 Kubernetes Project with AWS Load Balancer Controller
+# Game-2408 Kubernetes (Fargate) Project with AWS Load Balancer Controller

 This project demonstrates deploying a game application on **Amazon EKS** with an **ALB Ingress** setup.
 The Ingress Controller manages traffic routing to services running in different namespaces, making it accessible externally via AWS Application Load Balancer (ALB).